 The #1 Stress Relief: Take a Recess!

 So what do you do to bring balance back into your life?
 Go back to elementary school… I mean it… remember recess?
 It was a beautiful time where you were told to put down your pencils, stop all work, go outside, and just laugh and play.
 Unfortunately, as adults, we are taught to believe that recess is childish.
 Who has time for a real recess in the middle of the day?
 If I actually get to eat lunch away from my desk, I’m sure I’ll probably use it to finalize our plans for the homecoming assembly on Friday.
-I know it’s tempting to just tick off something else from your to-do list, but I promise recess is a better use of your time.
+I know it’s tempting to just tick off something else from your to-do list rather than taking a break, but I promise recess is a better use of your time.

 The Research on Recess – yes there’s proof you need to take a break!